nationalarchives/tdr-dev-documentation/manual/create-repo.md

 ### Add terraform backend secrets

-Add a Terraform backend secrets module for your new repo to the `root_github.tf` file of the Terraform backend project [like so][terraform-backends-module-example] and make a PR for this change.
+Add a Terraform backend secrets module for your new repo to the `root_github.tf` file of the Terraform backend project [like so][terraform-backend-module-example] and make a PR for this change.

 ### Add terraform environment secrets